James Wan: Future projects

-Unrealized projects
+Unreleased projects

 In 2009, a Whannell–Wan collaborative project, called X Ray, was announced and was described as a new "film noir/action project," with producer Robbie Brenner also attached to the project, however as of December 2012, no further developments were reported.
 It was also announced that an adaptation of Scott O. Brown's graphic novel Nightfall was to be Wan's next film after Death Sentence.
 The plot involves the events that take place after a criminal is sent to a Texas prison run by vampires.
 However, nothing materialised and Wan lost the rights to the film.

 In 2012, Disney was reported to be developing a remake of The Rocketeer and Wan was in talks about directing the film.
 However, no film ever came to fruition.
 Similarly, Wan's negotiations to direct an adaption of the 1980s television series MacGyver film never materialised and he pulled out from directing due to scheduling conflicts.
 Instead, a reboot television series titled MacGyver premiered in September 2016.
 Wan executive produced the series and directed the pilot episode.
 Wan was also at one point attached to the director role for a live action Robotech film for Sony, but was replaced by Andy Muschietti in July 2017.

 A "horror-tinged" spin-off of Aquaman called The Trench was in development.
 Wan would have produced while Noah Gardner and Aidan Fitzgerald were signed on to write the script.
 It was cancelled in April 2021.